Team up with the pharmacist to help your elderly parents take their medications correctly

 Do the same for all forms of medication (e.g., creams, syrups, drops, and inhalers), not just pills.

-Check the expiration dates of over-the-counter medications, natural health products, and others (e.g., first aid or personal hygiene products) and set aside any that are expired or that your parent no longer use.
+Check the expiration dates of over-the-counter medications, vitamins, supplements, natural health products, and others (e.g., first aid or personal hygiene products) and set aside any that are expired or that your parent no longer use.

 Bring back any expired or unused products to the pharmacy, where they will be safely disposed.
 Do not discard them in the toilet or with household garbage.